 ultra-high-strength structural applications.
 They have carbon

 in the low to medium range and possess good fracture

 toughness at high-strength levels.
 In addition, they are air

 hardened, which reduces the distortion that is encountered

 with more drastic quenching methods.
 Some of the steels in

-this group are known as hot work die steels and another
+this group are known as hot work die steels

 grade has become known as 5Cr-Mo-V aircraft quality steel.